Understanding World or Predicting Future? A Comprehensive Survey of World Models: Implicit Representation of the External World

-\textbf{Policy Generation with World Model} \ \ With an ideally optimized world model, one most straightforward way to generate a corresponding policy is model predictive control (MPC)\cite{kouvaritakis2016model}.
+\textbf{Policy Generation with World Model.} With an ideally optimized world model, one most straightforward way to generate a corresponding policy is model predictive control (MPC)\cite{kouvaritakis2016model}.
 MPC plans an optimized sequence of actions given the model as follows:

 where $\tau$ denotes the planning horizon.
-Nagabandi et al.\cite{nagabandi2018neural} adopts a simple Monte Carlo method to sample action sequences.
+Nagabandi et al.\cite{nagabandi2018neural} adopt a simple Monte Carlo method to sample action sequences.
 Rather than sampling actions uniformly, Chua et al.\cite{chua2018deep} propose a new probabilistic algorithm that ensembles with trajectory sampling.
-Further literature also improves the optimization efficiency leveraging the world model usage~\cite{hafner2019dream, yu2016derivative, hu2017sequential,wang2019exploring}.
+Further literature also improves the optimization efficiency by leveraging the world model usage~\cite{hafner2019dream, yu2016derivative, hu2017sequential,wang2019exploring}.
+Hansen et al.\cite{hansentd} introduced an improved model-based RL algorithm called TD-MPC2 that integrates trajectory optimization within the latent space of a learned implicit world model.
+It achieves strong performance across diverse continuous control tasks and demonstrates scalability by training large agents with hundreds of millions of parameters across multiple domains.

 Another popular approach to generating world model policies is the Monte Carlo Tree Search (MCTS).
 By maintaining a search tree where each node refers to a state evaluated by a predefined value function, actions will be chosen such that the agent can be processed to a state with a higher value.
 AlphaGo and AlphaGo Zero are two significant applications using MCTS in discrete action space~\cite{silver2016mastering, silver2017mastering}.
 Moerland et al.~\cite{moerland2018a0c} extended MCTS to solve decision problems in continuous action space.
 Oh et al.~\cite{oh2017value} proposed a value prediction network that applies MCTS to the learned model to search for actions based on value and reward predictions.